-- •All staff will be screened for symptoms of Covid-19 including the taking of temperatures each day.
-Any staff with any signs or symptoms will be immediately sent home or referred to the appropriate health care facility. - •Patients will be screened remotely or upon arrival and those who are ill or possibly with symptoms of Covid-19 will be referred to the appropriate healthcare facility. - •Patients will be encouraged to wait in their vehicles and will be notified via cell phone when an exam room is available.
-They will be escorted directly to the exam room.
+- All staff will be screened for symptoms of Covid-19 including the taking of temperatures each day upon arrival at the facility.
+Any staff with any signs or symptoms will be immediately sent home or referred to the appropriate health care facility. - Patients will be screened upon arrival and those who are ill or possibly with symptoms of Covid-19 will be referred to the appropriate healthcare facility.

-- When possible, non-emergent conditions will be handled via telemedicine. - •Services will be provided by appointment.
-If a walkup patient arrives, that patient will be evaluated in the same manner as an appointed patient, provided that the schedule allows for the extra patient. - •High-risk patients will use a separate entrance and exit.
-Patients will be separated from each other at all times by at least 6 feet. - Office and exam rooms will be cleaned and disinfected between patients.

-- •All instruments will be either disposed or sterilized in an autoclave after each use.
-Each instrument is individually sterilized and packaged for each patient. - Chairs, trays, capes and face shields will be cleaned and sanitized after each patient is treated. - No books/magazines will be provided to patients. - Public restrooms should be cleaned and disinfected at least daily. - Sanitize any high-traffic areas, such as doorknobs, counters, etc. - •Offices should utilize powered air-purifying respirators with high-effeciency particulate arrestance (HEPA) filters.
+- Patients will be required to wait in their vehicles and will be notified via cell phone when an exam room is available.
+They will be escorted directly to the exam room. - Persons accompanying patients will be required to wait in the car.
+Exceptions include a parent/ guardian when a child is the patient and caregiveres for elderly patients or patients with disabilities.
+Routine follow ups on stable conditions and the reporting of test results will be done via telemedicine or the patient portal. - When possible, non-emergent conditions will be handled via telemedicine. - •Services will be provided by appointment.
+If a walkup patient arrives, that patient will be evaluated in the same manner as an appointed patient, provided that the schedule allows for the extra patient. - High-risk patients will use a separate entrance and exit.
+Patients will be separated from each other at all times by at least 6 feet. - Office and exam rooms will be cleaned and disinfected between patients. - All instruments will be either disposed or sterilized in an autoclave after each use.
+Each instrument is individually sterilized and packaged for each patient. - Chairs, trays, capes and face shields will be cleaned and sanitized after each patient is treated. - No books/magazines will be provided to patients. - Bathrooms should be sanitized after use. - Sanitize any high-traffic areas, such as doorknobs, counters, etc. - Offices should utilize powered air-purifying respirators with high-effeciency particulate arrestance (HEPA) filters.

-- •Credit card receipts will be emailed or mailed to the patient; no exchange of paper between staff and patient will take place. - Sanitize point of sale equipment after each use, including pens. - Protective shields can also be installed at point of sale areas for added safety.
+- Staff at checkout will be required to wear gloves. - Credit card receipts will be emailed or mailed to the patient; no exchange of paper between - staff and patient will take place. - Sanitize point of sale equipment after each use, including pens. - Protective shields can also be installed at point of sale areas for added safety.